 In our study, we used wind speed as a surrogate for an overall tropical cyclone exposure.
 However, tropical cyclones are multi-hazard events, also characterized by other features, such as rainfall and flooding.
 To explicitly investigate associations with distinct tropical cyclone-related hazards, a multi-hazard analytical framework would be required and is outside the scope of this study.
 Therefore, to provide a parsimonious study of health impacts of tropical cyclones with as much relevance as possible to existing frameworks of disaster preparedness, we decided to focus on wind-based definitions of tropical cyclones.
 We have discussed this in the revised manuscript (P. 16, Lines 378-380):

+We also focused on defining a tropical cyclone by wind speed, as it has direct relevance for identifying a tropical cyclone and therefore emergency planning.33,61

 The differential impact of tropical cyclones based on their exposure profiles is a potential area of research that may aid forecasting hospitalization burden more accurately.
 We have therefore added to the revised manuscript (P. 16, Lines 380-383):

+Understanding in more detail whether including more information about specific tropical cyclone-related hazards, such as rainfall and flooding, in combination with wind, modify the impact of tropical cyclones on health outcomes will be an important direction of future research.

 The wind field data are validated against observations from weather stations.
 We have added this detail to the revised manuscript (P. 26, Lines 638-640):

+In brief, an exhaustive assessment of tropical cyclones was generated from those recorded in the HURDAT2 dataset based on wind field modeling and validation against observations from weather stations.64

 3. In the primary statistical model, why not control for potential confounding from relative humidity?